googleforgames/quilkin/docs/src/admin.md

 This provides a readiness probe endpoint, most commonly used in [Kubernetes based systems](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-readiness-probes).

-Depending on whether Quilkin is run in Proxy mode i.e. `quilkin run`, vs an xDS provider mode, such as `quilkin manage agones`, will dictate how readiness is calculated:
+Depending on whether Quilkin is run in Proxy mode i.e. `quilkin proxy`, vs an xDS provider mode, such as `quilkin manage agones`, will dictate how readiness is calculated:

 #### Proxy Mode